LucasLeone/LucasLeone/README.md

 - 🏋️‍♂️ [**MyCentroGym**](https://mycentrogym.vercel.app/): A client management software for gyms.
 It manages memberships, payments, attendance, and provides tools for tracking client activity and engagement.

-- 🥖 **PanaSystem** *(In development)*: A management system for a bakery that handles product sales, daily deliveries, suppliers, and wholesale clients.
-Focused on streamlining operations and improving inventory tracking.
 ---

 ## 📫 Contact: